13 Mind-Blowing Facts About Canada’s Geography

 Made a UNESCO World Heritage Site in 2008, the Joggins Fossil Cliffs contain the most complete fossil record of life during the “Coal Age,” a geological period that took place more than 300 million years ago.
 The site was discovered by Nova Scotian geologist Sir William Dawson—it was here that he uncovered the fossil of Hylonomus lyelli, the earliest known reptile.
 The Joggins Fossil Cliffs are even mentioned in Charles Darwin’s revolutionary 1859 text, On the Origin of Species.

-Now that you’ve got these Canadian geography facts under your belt, find out 13 incredible facts about Canada’s most famous landmarks.
+Now that you’ve got these facts about Canada’s geography under your belt, find out the funniest town names across the country.